Cross-Spec Interactions¶

 - Scenario:

-(rf/destroy-frame :auth)is called while the frame holds active machine instances mid-flight. - Behaviour: Each active machine runs its
+(rf/destroy-frame! :auth)is called while the frame holds active machine instances mid-flight. - Behaviour: Each active machine runs its

 :exitcascade from leaf to root in reverse-creation order (the most recently spawned instance disposes first).
 Pending:aftertimers are cancelled — staleness via the epoch idiom (per 005 §Epoch-based stale detection) means timers that fire after destroy land against an unmatching epoch and no-op.
 Outbound:fxfrom those:exitactions runs throughdo-fx.
 After every machine has settled, the sub-cache disposes (per 006 §Subscription cache — Lifetime contract).
 The substrate adapter releases frame-scoped resources.:rf.frame/destroyedtraces;:rf.machine/disposedtraces fire per instance. - Reason: Run-to-completion (per 002 §Run-to-completion) extends to disposal — letting